ADD/ADHD and Alcoholism

 Drug Rehab for Patients with Co-occurring ADHD

-If a patient wishes to begin treatment, he or she should begin with detox.
+If a patient wishes to begin treatment, he or she should begin with drug detox treatment.
 Once they successfully detox from drinking or their other harmful drugs of choice, inpatient rehab is the next step to addiction recovery.
 At the drug treatment center, all aspects of their addiction struggles will be addressed and treated.
 Mental health wellness is key to proper addiction recovery and needs to be a component of the treatment plan for clients struggling with co-occurring disorders.

 Reach out today to start your journey back from substance abuse and learn how to live with ADHD.
 Join the ranks of numerous patients who have experienced recovery under the guidance of Avenues Recovery’s skilled staff and cutting-edge facilities.